Riverview High School (Pennsylvania)

-Riverview Junior-Senior High School is a six-year junior and senior high school located in Oakmont, Pennsylvania.
-The school has approximately 430 students and serves Oakmont, Pennsylvania and Verona, Pennsylvania.
+Riverview Junior-Senior High School (RHS) is a public school located in Oakmont, Pennsylvania.
+The school has a total enrollment of approximately 430 students from grades 7-12, and is part of the Riverview School District, serving Oakmont and Verona.
+The school offers a variety of academic programs, including Advanced Placement courses, dual enrollment opportunities, and vocational education programs.
+In addition to its academic offerings, Riverview Jr-Sr High School has a number of extracurricular activities, including sports teams, clubs, and organizations for students to get involved in.
+The school is also known for its strong music program, which includes a marching band, concert band, and choir.
+Riverview Junior-Senior High School is also known for their theatrical performances or musicals.

 Academics

 Riverview Junior-Senior High School currently employs approximately 60 teachers, including Principal Eric Hewitt, among four core subjects (Mathematics, English, social studies, and the sciences), foreign languages Spanish and French, as well as special education staff and tutors.

 Athletics

 Currently, Riverview Junior-Senior High School has over 15 sports teams for fall, winter, and spring sports.